 EPMI and DYPM have entered into that certain Master Energy Purchase and Sale Agreement dated as of February 1, 1999 (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, the "Physical Power Master Agreement").

-EPMI and DYPM have entered into that certain Western Systems Power Pool Agreement dated as of July 1, 2001 (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, the "WSPP Power Master Agreement").

 EBS and DBMT have entered into that certain Master Agreement dated as of October 10, 2001 (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, the "Broadband Master Agreement").

-ECC and DCI have entered into that certain ISDA Master Agreement dated effective as of June 16, 1995 (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, collectively, the "DCI Financial Master Agreement").
+ECC and DCI have entered into that certain Master Agreement dated effective as of June 16, 1995 (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, collectively, the "DCI Financial Master Agreement").

+DDI, on behalf of various Counterparty Affiliates (as defined), has entered into various Electronic Trading Agreements with various Enron Affiliates (as defined), which may have various exhibits including a Base Commodity Agreement incorporated by reference (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, exhibits, and confirmations thereunder, collectively, the "DDI Master Agreements”).

+EOL, on behalf of various Enron Affiliates (as defined), has entered into various agreements through which various Counterparty Affiliates (as defined) may enter into Transactions (as defined in the EnronOnline Password Agreement) with various Enron Affiliates (as defined) (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, exhibits, and confirmations thereunder, collectively, the "EOL Master Agreements”).

+ECTRIC, on behalf of various Enron Party Affiliates (as defined), and DGL have entered into various transactions incorporating the Enron Capital & Trade Resources International Corp.
+General Terms and Conditions Applicable to Crude Oil, Products and Petrochemicals Transactions Effective 1 October 1996) (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, exhibits, and confirmations thereunder, collectively, the "DGL Master Liquids Agreements”).

+ECTRC and DWGL have entered into that certain Product Purchase, Sale, or Exchange Contract effective as of December 1, 1997 (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, the "ECRTC Liquids Master Agreement").

+EGL and DLMT have entered into that certain Product Purchase, Sale, or Exchange Contract effective as of December 1, 1997 (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, the "EGL Liquids Master Agreement").

+ECTRC and DLMT have entered into that certain ISDA Master Agreement (Multicurrency—Cross Border) dated as of January 1, 1997 (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, the "DLMT Financial Master Agreement").

 ECTRL and DUK have entered into that certain Zeebrugge Natural Gas Trading Term and Conditions (ZBT 99) dated as of December 16, 1999 (per an Amendment) (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, the "European ZBT Gas Master Agreement").